 This is by far the most popular route among Inntravellers, and it is easy to see why, as it combines good-value fares with civilised departure times from London, a comfortable high-speed TGV journey, splendid mountain scenery and an overnight stay in gastronomic Turin

 You leave London St Pancras at around 8 or 9am and arrive in Paris in time for lunch, before taking your seat on an afternoon French TGV or an Italian Frecciarossa to Turin.
-Leaving the Paris suburbs behind, these high speed trains glide between wheat fields, then through Burgundy’s forests, meadows and vineyards.
+Leaving the Paris suburbs behind, these high-speed trains glide between wheat fields, then through Burgundy’s forests, meadows and vineyards.
 After circling Lyon, you leave the high-speed line to climb eastwards towards Chambéry, beyond which lies some of the best Alpine scenery – you pass below towering peaks before entering the Fréjus Tunnel.

 Shortly afterwards, you emerge in Italy, passing through a long, narrow valley between two mountain ranges and on to a plain.
-You arrive at Turin at around 9pm, just in time for dinner.
+You arrive at Turin before 9pm, just in time for dinner.

 It was among Turin’s elegant boulevards that the Slow Food movement first began to promote locally grown, artisanal and seasonal produce, so it makes a fitting start to your Slow